Josie Mansfield: Aftermath of murder

 Thirty-nine letters from Fisk to Mansfield were published in the New York Herald one week after Jim Fisk's death.
 They contained no insight into Fisk's business dealings, just evidence of his love for Mansfield and his jealousy of Stokes.

 Mansfield sued Fisk's widow for $200,000 that she claimed Fisk owed her, but she lost the suit.
 Mansfield went to Boston, where crowds followed her and hooted her in the streets.

 On the morning of July 22, 1872, Mansfield went to Saratoga Springs, New York, to testify in the Court of Impeachment concerning Fisk's relations with Judge George G. Barnard.
 She was refused accommodation at the Grand Union Hotel and at least one other first-class hotel in the city.
 When she took a seat in the courtroom, several local women walked out.

 In September 1872, Mansfield applied for a passport.
 Her passport application describes her as 5 ft 5+1/2 in tall, with a high forehead, an aquiline nose, a small mouth, dark brown hair, a light complexion, and an oval face.

 Relationship with Ella Wesner

-In 1873, Mansfield left New York for Paris with Ella Wesner, a male impersonator in vaudeville.
+In 1873, Mansfield left New York for Paris, France, with Ella Wesner, a male impersonator in vaudeville.
 The event evoked considerable scandal; it was discussed in most of the major metropolitan newspapers and journals in New York, Chicago, and other major American cities.
-Mansfield and Wesner went to Paris and presided over a salon at the Café Américan.
+In Paris, Mansfield and Wesner presided over a salon at the Café Américan.
 Wesner returned to the United States alone in the spring of 1873.